Geo-Web-Project/garden/content/notes/Fair Launch Auction Requirements.md

 	- The difference between the user's max bid and the reqBid calculated at block processing should not be collected (i.e. user only pays the reqBid price)
 - As part of the auction claim transaction, the claimant should set their self-assessed value for their parcel and start a valid corresponding network fee payment stream
 	- All standard parcel (e.g. contiguous, non-overlapping) and license (e.g. fee payments, min/max expiration) requirements apply to auction claims
+- Bids and payments should be made in ETHx (ETH wrapped for streaming with SuperFluid), so as to stay consistent with the ongoing streaming payment currency.

 ## Technical Spec